MDamien/legoit/README.md

 Have fun, don't hesitate to send me pull requests or file an issue.
 Here is a few things I need to improve:

+* Switch to a master/dev branching and continuous integration developement
 * Unit and integration testing, especially for the reddit API calls and the comment parsing
 * Better parsing of the comments (the current one is really naive)
 * Better admin interface to edit the posts